xdebbie/movielog/README.md

 ### ✨ IMDb title search
 Search your favourite show and see what comes up from the IMDb database
 ### ✨ Keyboard input
-You can perform a search by hitting the `Return` button
+You can perform a search by hitting the `Return` key
 ### ✨ Themes
 Two themes to choose from: light & dark
 ### ✨ Mobile & tablet friendly